Elizabeth Robins Pennell: Cycle tourism

 The final string to her bow was as a cyclist.
 She praised cycling in general, and the ease with which it enabled city dwellers to escape to the countryside, for its fresh air and views.
 She claimed that "there is no more healthful or more stimulating form of exercise; there is no physical pleasure greater than that of being borne along, at a good pace, over a hard, smooth road by your own exertions".
 She disparaged racing (for men but especially for women), preferring long unpressured travel, and wondering if she had inadvertently "broken the record as a touring wheel-woman".

 She started off cycling in the 1870s, while she still lived in Philadelphia.
 On moving to London, she and her husband exchanged their Coventry Rotary tandem tricycle for a Humber model, going on to experiment with a single tricycle, a tandem bicycle, and finally a single bicycle with a step-through ("dropped") frame.

-The first journey that she turned into a book was A Canterbury Pilgrimage, a homage to Chaucer's Canterbury Tales, as a gentle introduction to cycling in England.
+The first journey that they turned into a book was A Canterbury Pilgrimage, a homage to Chaucer's Canterbury Tales, as a gentle introduction to cycling in England.
 Over the next few years, the pair took several trips together, including another literary pilgrimage, this time on the trail of Laurence Sterne's 1765 travel novel A Sentimental Journey Through France and Italy.
-On a later leg of this 1885 journey they "wheeled" a tandem tricycle from Florence to Rome, attracting more attention than she was comfortable with, as possibly the first female rider that the Italians had ever seen.
+On a later leg of this 1885 journey they "wheeled" (rode) a tandem tricycle from Florence to Rome, attracting more attention than she was comfortable with, as possibly the first female rider that the Italians had ever seen.
 In 1886, now each on safety bicycles, they journeyed to Eastern Europe.
 This was at a key time in the history of the bicycle, and, of course, in the history of women's rights as well, and they were both intertwined, in the figure of the New Woman.
 Suffragists and social activists such as Susan B. Anthony and Frances Willard recognised the transformative power of the bicycle.
 By the time the Pennells had gone Over the Alps on a Bicycle (1898), Annie Londonderry had already become the first woman to bicycle around the world.
 There was a ready audience for Robins Pennell's books, and the last-mentioned was chosen as a book of the month.